 Nominations must be submitted to the WA Public Service Medal Committee Secretariat by:

-- 1 February (or the following Monday if this falls on a weekend) for the Queen’s Birthday honours list (June)
+- 13 January (or following Monday if this falls on a weekend) for the King's Birthday honours list (June)

 Late nominations are not considered.